How to Create Custom Validation Rule in CodeIgniter 4

 How to create custom validation Rule in CodeIgniter 4

-1. Create Validation Class
+1. Create a Custom Validation Class

 2. Update Validation.php

-3. Using Custom validation in Controller
+3. Using Created Custom Validation Class in Controller

 4. Create Route

-5. Create View
+5. Create a View

 6. Output